ThomasJaeger/VisualMASM/README.md

 Compiling Source
 ----------------
-To compile the sourcem you will need the follwing:
+To compile the source you will need the follwing:
 - Delphi XE4
 - AlphaSkins (commercial)